An affordable, removable way to replace teeth.

 This varies from person to person, some may experience speech impediment while others may not.
 The only solution to speech impediment is to constantly practice speaking with the dentures on.
 When you come across a word that you can no longer pronounce properly, repeat it out loud until you can correctly say it.
 Also, make sure your partial dentures fit well and aren’t loose.
 When out of place, individuals usually have trouble with their speech.

 Partial dentures are sensitive and need to be dealt with caution.
 When removing the dentures from your mouth avoid handling the clasps.
 When needed, you can rinse the dentures with warm water, make sure it isn’t too hot.
 Brushing the dentures is important, there is special denture paste you can use to clean them.

 The most important step in caring for dentures is to remove them at night and place them in a denture solution.
 Let them soak in the solution all night which ensures they are disinfected and clean when they are put on again.

-There are many dentists that will recommend you wear your dentures to sleep initially, so you can get accustomed to them quicker.
-This will also allow the dentist to determine whether or not there is a need to adjustment the dentures, if they become loose.
+We recommend you wear your dentures to sleep initially, so you can get accustomed to them quicker.
+This will also allow our dentist to determine whether or not there is a need to adjust the dentures if they become loose.

 Looking for a dentist in Ocala you can trust for getting dentures?
 Our team at VIPCare Dental can help you regain your beautiful smile with our denture solutions.
 Our denture specialists use the latest dental technology that ensures you get well-fitted dentures so your smile looks as natural as ever.
 Call our office and book an appointment, because what is life if you can’t smile?